Policies and documents

 2. Voluntary contributions

 When organising school trips or visits which enrich the curriculum and educational experience of the children, the school invites parents to contribute to the cost of the trip.
 All contributions are voluntary.
 If we do not receive sufficient voluntary contributions, we may cancel a trip.
 If a trip goes ahead, it may include children whose parents have not paid any contribution.
 We do not treat these children differently from any others.
 The Governing Body has determined to adopt the LA’s advice on charging and remissions and will ensure that any letter associated with trips and visits makes it clear that any cost is a voluntary contribution and that no parent is obliged to contribute.
-Also that no pupil will excluded or treated differently according to whether or not a contribution has been received from his/her parent/carer.
+Also that no pupil will be excluded or treated differently according to whether or not a contribution has been received from his/her parent/carer.

 If a parent wishes their child to take part in a school trip or event, but is unwilling or unable to make a voluntary contribution, we do allow the child to participate fully in the trip or activity.
 Sometimes the school pays additional costs in order to support the visit.
 Parents have a right to know how each trip is funded.
 The school provides this information on request.
 The following is a list of additional activities that may be organised by the school, which require voluntary contributions from parents.
 These activities are known as ‘optional extras’.
 This list is not exhaustive:

-• visits to museums and other places of educational value;
+- visits to museums and other places of educational value;

-• sporting activities which require transport expenses;
+- sporting activities which require transport expenses;

-• outdoor adventure activities;
+- outdoor adventure activities;

-• visits to the theatre;
+- visits to the theatre;

-• school trips abroad;
+- school trips abroad;

-• musical events.
+- musical events.

 3. Residential visits